 Royal Ascot is unusual, in that the biggest races of the week tend to occur on the Tuesday.
 There are very good quality races for the remainder of the week but it’s the first day of the Ascot Festival that tends to start with a bang.

-1. Peak years have a theme running through them
+1. Some years have a theme running through them

-My top tip for Royal Ascot 2019 is: this is a non World Cup, non major football tournament year and as a consequence the turnover for Royal Ascot is expected to get a bit of a lift.
 Typically when we look at a meeting that occurs when there’s a major football tournament on, the turnover and the activity in the market takes a bit of a hit.
-However, in 2019 there is no major football tournament taking place and as a consequence we expect volumes at Royal Ascot 2019 to be up on previous year’s, so it deserves even more of your attention this year.
+In 2021 we have a major football tournament taking place and as a consequence we expect volumes at Royal Ascot to be down on previous years.